barakeel/arithmetic_datasets/README.md

 This is the training data accompanying the paper
-"Deep Reinforcement Learning for HOL4:
+"Deep Reinforcement Learning in HOL4".
- Solving Propositional and Arithmetical Tasks".

 The sub-folder "datasets" contains three files:
 - train for the training set